 Tip – Starbucks is a great place to order a large cup of Ice water!

-- Wear appropriate gear and SunScreen: Protect your eyes with sunglasses, wear a hat that shields your face, neck and ears from the sun, and wear SPF 30, or higher, sunscreen on all exposed skin.
+- Wear appropriate gear and SunScreen: Protect your eyes with sunglasses, wear a hat that shields your face, neck, and ears from the sun, and wear SPF 30, or higher, sunscreen on all exposed skin.
 After 20 minutes in the sun, your skin begins to burn, and a bad burn will ruin the rest of your time in Orlando.
 The advice from experts is to Re-apply regularly but this can be problematic at Disney.
 We use P-30 which is effective and lasts all day.
-Remeber use time in Queues to top up you lotion when it’s really hot.
-Also, wear clothes and that breathe and are loose upon your skin.
+Remember to use time in Queues to top up your lotion when it’s really hot.
+Also, wear clothes that breathe and are loose on your skin.

 Have Your Say?

 Let s know if you have anything to say about Florida’s incredible Weather!
 What time of Year did you Visit?
 Did it rain?
 How long for?
 Have you witnessed a Hurricane?
-Or had your plans disrupted by one?
-Let us know in the comments below or drop us a question if you have any queries or want to know if your planned trip is a good time to Visit Orlando?
+Or had your plans been disrupted by one?
+Let us know in the comments below or drop us a question if you have any queries or want to know if your planned trip is a good time to visit Orlando.